apache/arrow/docs/source/developers/cpp/emscripten.rst

-If you want to build PyArrow for `Pyodide <https://pyodide.org>`_, you need ``pyodide-build`` installed via ``pip``, and to be running with the same version of Python that Pyodide is built for, along with the same versions of emsdk.
+If you want to build PyArrow for `Pyodide <https://pyodide.org>`_, you need ``pyodide-build`` installed via ``pip``, and to be running with the same version of Python that Pyodide is built for, along with the same versions of emsdk tools.

 .. code:: shell

-   # install pyodide build tools.
+   # install Pyodide build tools.
-   # e.g. for version 0.24 of pyodide:
+   # e.g. for version 0.24 of Pyodide:
    pip install pyodide-build==0.24

-Then build with the ``ninja-release-emscripten`` cmake preset, like below:
+Then build with the ``ninja-release-emscripten`` CMake preset, like below:

 .. code:: shell